Shaping a future of better and fairer work through the 4IR

-Our 'entry point' to identify, examine and respond to Future of Work challenges is the new technological revolution: the implications of the latest technological innovation on work, people in and out of work, and the social and economic systems in which work takes place.
-Our research indicates that the technological revolution is behind the most exciting opportunities - and challenging trends - which bear on work across Britain.
+Our 'entry point' to identify, examine and respond to Future of Work challenges is the 4IR: the implications of technology on work at an individual, firm and systems level.
+Our research indicates that new technologies are behind the most exciting opportunities - and challenging trends - which bear on work across the UK.

 Our Institute will: